Summer Study Abroad Program

 Housing and Meals

-In addition to housing and breakfast, the program fees also include:
+In addition to the above, program fees also include:

 - Comprehensive international travel insurance and assistance program